A reversal of fortune for Trump favourites on Wall Street

 Banks, industrials and other companies expected to win from Mr. Trump’s policies surged following his unexpected election victory in November.
 Valuations for many grew stretched.

-But Wall Street’s change in focus in recent months also reflects concerns among investors that Trump may struggle to enact deep tax cuts and stimulate economic growth as quickly as previously expected.
-Indeed, the economy grew just 0.7 percent on an annualized basis in the first quarter, the first of Mr. Trump’s presidency, as consumer spending stalled.
+But Wall Street’s change in focus in recent months also reflects concerns among investors that Mr. Trump may struggle to enact deep tax cuts and stimulate economic growth as quickly as previously expected.
+Indeed, the economy grew just 0.7 per cent on an annualized basis in the first quarter, the first of Mr. Trump’s presidency, as consumer spending stalled.

 Many of the industries Mr. Trump singled out for special attention, like coalminers, steelmakers and oil companies, face major market trends and commodity price fluctuations that he can do little to change.